X-lab2017/oss101/Assignments/Assignment-typo.md

 Don't waste your time, or ours, on crude primate politics.
 Instead, present the background facts and your question as clearly as you can.
 That is a better way to position yourself than by grovelling.

-Sometimes Web forums have sep arate places for newbie questions.
+Sometimes Web forums have separate places for newbie questions.
 If you feel you do have a newbie question, just go there.
 But don't grovel there either.

 ### Describe the problem's symptoms, not your guesses